Themadhood/Themadhood.github.io/README.md

 │	│	└─ each htmls fnctions and behaver java scripts
 │	└─ Imgs
 │		└─ imige resorses used by all branches
-├─ Content
-│	└─ holds the foundation branch .jsons
-│		└─ thease are the quick jsons that where created when all my cites whent down
-│			without warrning and i needed a quick fix and wix wasnt going fast enufe
 ├─ branch
 │	├─ sub branch redirects with same redirect layout
 │	│	└─ themadhood.github.io/branch/sub_branch (will redirect to that branch)